paulgb/d3class/4-scatterplot.md

 ## Scales

 Unlike the contrived election example from earlier, real world data is often not in units that work in screen units.
 In the iris dataset, for example, the petal widths range from 1.0 to 6.9.
-Seven pixels is not enough resolution to represent these data.
+If we were to apply these directly as screen coordinates we'd only have six pixels of resolution.

 Fortunately, D3 includes **scales** to make mappings between units.
-The simplest and most common is the linear scale, which scales uniformly between two ranges of numbers.
-For example, here's a scale that transforms fractional quantities into percents.
+Here's a scale that transforms fractional quantities into percents.

     myscale = d3.scaleLinear()
       .domain([0, 1])
       .range([0, 100]);
     myscale(0.45);

-t
+Notice that `myscale` works as a function.
+The `domain()` call proides two values in the original units, and the `range()` call provides the values you'd like the `domain()` values to translate to in the new units.
+All other values are interpolated by D3.

     celsiusToFahrenheit = d3.scaleLinear()
       .domain([0, 100])